Commercial Cleaning Contract (Australia)

 What Is a Commercial Cleaning Contract (Australia)?

-The legal framework governing commercial cleaning in Australia includes the Australian Consumer Law (ACL) (Schedule 2 of the Competition and Consumer Act 2010 (Cth)), which implies mandatory consumer guarantees into all contracts for services supplied to consumers and small businesses; the A New Tax System (Goods and Services Tax) Act 1999 (Cth), which governs the GST treatment of cleaning services and the tax invoice requirements for GST-registered suppliers; and the Work Health and Safety (WHS) legislation applicable in each state and territory, which imposes duties on cleaning businesses as persons conducting a business or undertaking (PCBUs) to ensure the health and safety of their workers and others at the premises where cleaning is performed.
+The legal framework governing commercial cleaning in Australia includes the Australian Consumer Law (ACL) (Schedule 2 of the Competition and Consumer Act 2010 (Cth)), which implies mandatory consumer guarantees into all contracts for services supplied to consumers and small businesses; the A New Tax System (Goods and Services Tax) Act 1999 (Cth), which governs the GST treatment of cleaning services and the tax invoice requirements for GST-registered suppliers; and the Work Health and Safety (WHS) legislation applicable in each state and territory, which imposes duties on cleaning businesses as persons conducting a business or undertaking (PCBUs) to confirm the health and safety of their workers and others at the premises where cleaning is performed.

 Most states and territories have adopted the Model Work Health and Safety Act, which imposes primary duties of care requiring PCBUs to eliminate or minimise risks so far as is reasonably practicable.
-For commercial cleaning, this includes conducting risk assessments before commencing work at a new site, providing appropriate personal protective equipment, maintaining Safety Data Sheets (SDS) for all hazardous chemicals used, and ensuring cleaners are trained in safe manual handling and chemical use.
+For commercial cleaning, this includes conducting risk assessments before commencing work at a new site, providing appropriate personal protective equipment, maintaining Safety Data Sheets (SDS) for all hazardous chemicals used, and confirming cleaners are trained in safe manual handling and chemical use.
 Victoria operates under its own Occupational Health and Safety Act 2004 (VIC), which imposes similar obligations.

 The Cleaning Services Award 2020, made under the Fair Work Act 2009 (Cth), sets minimum pay rates, loadings, and conditions for employees in the cleaning industry.
 While the Award applies to the employment relationship between the cleaning business and its workers — not to the contract with the client — compliance with Award rates affects the cleaning business's cost structure and pricing.